 3. Queue delays

 Free users may wait longer for generations.
 That is not a major problem when you are testing one idea.
-It becomes a problem when you need to create several ad variations, compare product angles or deliver content for a campaign.
+It becomes a problem when you need several ad variations, product angles or campaign versions quickly.

 A free AI video generator may produce lower-resolution outputs or limit export quality.
 That can make the clip look soft, compressed or less professional when used on websites, product pages or ads.